pragmint/open-practices/practices/open-telemetry-practice.md

 When the OpenTelemetry standard is adopted, teams can see how requests move through the system.
 Scattered logs and isolated metrics become a single, connected view of system behavior.
 It shows where time is spent, where failures occur, and how components interact.
 With that visibility debugging is faster, performance work is more deliberate, and improvement efforts are based on evidence rather than hunches.

+Beyond better debugging, OTel positions the organization for long-term data leverage.
+When you control your telemetry pipeline, you own your data, your schema, and your tooling.
+That gives your organization the ability to evolve, enrich, analyze, and build on the information that drives decisions, without being constrained by a vendor's roadmap or data model.

 ## When to Experiment

-- You are a developer who needs to keep systems operational and performant.
+- You're a developer who needs to keep systems operational and performant.
-- You are a QA who needs to ensure changes don't introduce systemic failures.
+- You're a QA who needs to ensure changes don't introduce systemic failures.
-- You are a product leader who needs to track how various changes (or experiments) are affecting the user experience.
+- You're a product leader who needs to track how various changes (or experiments) are affecting the user experience.
-- You are an engineering leader who wants to improve the reliability of the overall system.
+- You’re an engineering leader focused on improving system reliability and creating fast feedback loops to understand system health and the impact of every change.

 ## How to Gain Traction